-4.3.1.3 Annual confirmation of doctoral candidate status
+4.2.3 Annual confirmation of doctoral candidate status

 Once doctoral candidate status is obtained, it is the duty of the doctoral student to confirm this status toward the end of each year of enrollment by demonstrating proper progress of the doctoral dissertation project.
-This regulation pertains to the whole period of enrollment.
-It is not limited to the period when the doctoral student receives a stipend from CEU.
+This regulation pertains to the whole period of enrollment and is not limited to the period when the doctoral student receives a stipend from CEU.

 It is the responsibility of each doctoral student to monitor their enrollment status.
-CEU automatically charges a yearly enrollment fee for each doctoral student unless a change of status form is officially submitted to the Registrar's Office.
+CEU automatically charges a yearly enrollment fee for each doctoral student unless a change of status form is officially submitted to the Registry Office.

 Any fees occurring from failure to report change of status will be the responsibility of the student to pay.
-List of possible disenrollment status are available in [cf. Appendices: B.3].